What Is the Healthiest Nut Butter? A Nutritionist Answers

 We grew up on the classic peanut butter and jelly sandwiches, but now there’s way more than one nut butter in the game.
-While it can be comforting to stick with what we know, switching things up for a different spread could be beneficial for both your health and the environment.
+While it can be comforting to stick with what we know, switching things up for a different spread could be beneficial for both your health and the environment, which begs the question, which nut butter is the healthiest?

 Nut butter is simply ground-up nuts, with the most popular options being peanuts, cashews, or almonds.
 The natural oils of the nuts release as it’s broken down, which gives it a smooth consistency (or buy it chunky if that’s your preference).
 These nut butters can go great in smoothies, baked goods, or as sauces and dressings.